saliormoon/Cookbook/recipes/CompilingUnderWindows.md

 * regex
 * zlib

-In order to build the corresponding 32bit and 64bit versions of the library, execute
+In order to build the corresponding 32bit and 64bit versions of these libraries, execute

     make
     make install